Phi features: Gender

-Case in terms of reflexivity is overt in English for every person (see the table for Pronominal Case Forms in English):myself, yourself, himself, herself, yourselves, ourselves, themselvesThe pattern for the reflexive form of the third person masculine pronoun does not follow the same pattern of reflexivity as the other pronouns in terms of case form marking for pronominal English.

 In many languages, reflexivity is not overt for person.
 A prime example is apparent in French se.
 French se is used to express reflexivity for every expression of the third person, regardless of gender or number.
 It also functions as a middle, an inchoative, an applicative and an impersonal.
 For this reason, some theories suggest that reflexive phi-features for languages such as French posit in a level on the syntactic structure that is silent, between the determiner and the noun.
 This creates a new "silent" projection to a node specifically for φ-reflexives in French structure.

 Agreement on verbs

-When phi feature agreement occurs on a verb, it typically marks features relating to grammatical function (subject versus object), person, gender, or case.
+When phi feature agreement occurs on a verb, it typically marks features relating to grammatical function (subject versus object), person, or gender.
 A key area of verbal agreement is attraction, in which case verbs are sensitive to the grammatical number of a noun phrase that is not the expected controller, but is close in vicinity.
 In other words, agreement is understood to be a relationship between a probing head and a target goal in the probe's c-command domain.